Yop14/Script-by-me/README.md

 # Script-by-me
-All script in this Page https://github.com/Yop14/Script-by-me Was made by me As the repository Name Script for leaning lua
+All script in this Page https://github.com/Yop14/Script-by-me Was made by me As the repository Name.\n Script for leaning lua